-In enduring systems, even "honest" nodes would crash occasionally, evidenced by the node uptime data we collected from Ripple [9] where most nodes remain online for less than a year.
+In enduring systems, even "honest" nodes would crash occasionally, evidenced by the node uptime data we collected from Ripple [10] where most nodes remain online for less than a year.
 We consider a mixed adversary model accounting for both benign and Byzantine faults.
+Since MP-SPDZ will abort at any fault (even a benign stop fault) occurs, we enhance MP-SPDZ software with crash fault tolerance and restart MPC without identified Byzantine MPC nodes .
 We equip the framework with a lightweight crash-reset mechanism that allows restarted nodes to gracefully rejoin the MPC committee without halting the system.
-Current MP-SPDZ software aborts at any fault (even a benign stop fault) occurs.
-We enhanced it with crash fault tolerance.
 Our practical solution enables a faulty node to restore 1000 private states in about 2.6s, using 225KB bandwidth.
 When compiling an application's source code, the recovering code is automatically generated.
 Moreover, since the crash-reset mechanism consumes resources of other MPC nodes, we offer a Bayesian-based cost-utility analysis for MPC nodes to evaluate the feasibility of recovering a node, and deter the exploitation of this mechanism by Byzantine nodes.

 We validate the practicality of our approach by implementing various applications using the Ratel language and evaluating their performance under real-world workloads.
-Two case studies are primarily highlighted: RatelSwap, a Uniswap-style [3] AMM, and RatelAuction, a Dutch-style collateral auction as used in Maker-DAO [64].
+Two case studies are primarily highlighted: RatelSwap, a Uniswap-style [3] AMM, and RatelAuction, a Dutch-style collateral auction as used in Maker-DAO [63].
 We model a 100ms one-way latency between nodes to mimic a globally distributed network scenario.
-RatelSwap supports 600 swaps/hour throughput under this, which we argue is adequate to handle the workloads of the most popular AMMs (Sushiswap [83], Uniswap [3] and Trader Joe [53]).
-This is validated by comparing it to a 3-day peak trading period (the week following the LUNA and UST collapse [69]) where the average was 300 swaps/hour, with peak hours briefly surpassing but not exceeding 700 swaps/hour.
+RatelSwap supports 600 swaps/hour throughput under this, which we argue is adequate to handle the workloads of the most popular AMMs (Sushiswap [83], Uniswap [3] and Trader Joe [52]).
+This is validated by comparing it to a 3-day peak trading period (the week following the LUNA and UST collapse [68]) where the average was 300 swaps/hour, with peak hours briefly surpassing but not exceeding 700 swaps/hour.
 We demonstrate RatelSwap's efficacy in managing transaction bursts by testing it against 1-hour of real-world data where throughput exceeded the system's average, with temporary congestion resolving quickly as workloads decrease.
 For RatelAuction, we conducted a simulation using data from a large MakerDAO auction involving the auction of 65, 000, 000DAI.
 The computation of auction results took 98s, a duration inconsequential compared to the auction's 2,940s lifespan.